TheComputerM/tiny-forum/meta/overview.md

 - *user_id*: The user who made the reply
 - *content*: Content with the reply in markdown
 - *created_at*: When the reply was made

+> Can be deleted by a user who is a moderator